mikgroup/nonrigid-motion-bpt/preprocessing/README.md

 2. Processes k-space with and without motion
 3. Processes B<sup>+</sup>PT.

-This yields the reference image, data consistency frames, and B<sup>+</sup>PT temporal components for the motion model.
+This yields the reference image, data consistency frames, and B<sup>+</sup>PT temporal components for the MR-MOTUS based motion models.